FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

 - *Functional Interfaces* specifically the *Supplier* and *Consumer* interfaces.

+- The Java keyword [super](https://www.w3schools.com/java/ref_keyword_super.asp) to call superclass (parent) class methods.

-There are two tasks for this lab:
+There are three tasks for this lab:

 - *DriveDistancePID* that will drive the robot a specified distance.

 - *TurnToAnglePID* that will allow the robot to turn to a specified angle.

+- Change the PID gains from the Simulator or Shuffleboard to make PID tuning more efficient.

 ### Drive Robot a Specified Distance
 To create a *PIDCommand* in VSCode right click under the commands folder and select *Create a new class/command*.
 Then select **PIDCommand (New)** from the drop down list.
 Call the command *DriveDistancePID*.
 The constructor of the new command is shown in the diagram.